top of page

 REV. R.R.
 WILKINSON TAKES LEAD ON INTEGRATION

 During Rev. R.R.
 Wilkinson's tenure as President of the Roanoke NAACP he became a force to be reckoned with as an effective Civil Rights leader in Roanoke, Virginia.
-During the 1960's Civil Rights movement he initiated his plans for nonviolent demonstrations for integration throughout the city of Roanoke with his strategic planning and phenomenal negotiation skills.
+During the 1960's Civil Rights movement, Rev. R.R.
+Wilkinson implemented his plans for nonviolent demonstrations for integration throughout the city of Roanoke with his strategic planning and phenomenal negotiation skills.
 Rev. R.R.
-Wilkinson would become a rebel with a cause as he ignited integration in Roanoke, Virginia by defying racist segregation laws.
+Wilkinson would become a rebel with a cause as he spearheaded integration in Roanoke, Virginia by defying racist segregation laws.
 He established a secret Biracial Committee to combat racism and planned lunch counter sit-ins peacefully without Roanoke government interference.
 Under the Rev. R.R.
 Wilkinson's bold leadership, Roanoke begins to break down racial barriers much earlier than most southern cities in the 1960's.

 "OUR FATHERS BUILT THIS COUNTRY!"